Legal Advice

 Criminal liability and novel coronavirus (COVID-19) – what you need to know

 In the COVID-19 pandemic world, many people are wondering about the ramifications that the coronavirus is having on criminal liability.
-For example, could a person be held criminally responsible in Canada if they infect another person?
+For example, could a person be held criminally responsible in Canada if they infected another person?
 What could happen if that person dies or suffers from serious injuries or disabilities due to COVID-19?
 Can those… Read More

 An in-depth look at contractual dispute litigation